Kitchen Sink Buying Guide

 Other Factors to Consider

-Most drop-in kitchen sinks as well as sinks made of granite composite will feature faucet holes pre-drilled into the back rim.
-This allows you to mount your faucet to the sink instead of having to mount to the countertop behind the faucet or on the wall.
+Most drop-in kitchen sinks and granite composite sinks feature faucet holes pre-drilled into the back rim.
+This allows you to mount your kitchen faucet to the sink instead of having to mount it to the countertop behind the faucet or on the wall.
 You can also utilize these holes to add stylish under-counter hand or dish soap dispensers.

 An often-overlooked factor when shopping for a new kitchen sink is the size of the actual kitchen that it's going into.
 Many people desire a big, stunning sink in their redesigned kitchen, but if your kitchen is a little bit tight you may not be happy with an overpowering sink.
-On the other hand, if you have a very large kitchen, you probably don't want an undersized sink to get lost in the layout.
+On the other hand, if you have an exceptionally large kitchen, you don't want an undersized sink to get lost in the layout.

 An integrated drain board is another feature that is sometimes offered on kitchen sinks.
 Drainboards are great to use as a platform for drying dishes and cookware, as water drains down the sloped and grooved surface and into the sink.